hannahjrosen/TeamApi/README.md

 # TeamApi
-Practice creating a RESTful service for a sports team.
+RESTful service to keep track of players on a sports team.
 Can be used with Swagger by browsing to localhost/swagger on load.